10 Secret Ingredients You Haven’t Been Putting on Your Sandwiches

 Arina P Habich/Shutterstock

 Sandwiches have a reputation for being a boring lunch option, but it doesn’t have to be that way!
 With a few simple additions here and there, your everyday sandwich can be turned into a special meal that you’ll actually look forward to eating.
 Psst!
 Want more easy ideas to liven up your work week lunch?
-Check out these tasty lunch recipes to you can master in a morning.
+Try these healthy salad recipes that make lunch exciting again.

 The BLT is unique in that it’s an outstanding sandwich with just its traditional ingredients, yet it readily accepts additions of all kinds—a fried egg (BELT) or avocado (BLAT) are common add-ons.
 Glazed bacon is a great idea for a tasty twist that will make your sandwich extra sweet and extra special.